Should Retirement Assets, Stock Options Or ERISA Be Included In Your Divorce Planning?

 - All retirement accounts, qualified and non-qualified

 - Plans defined contribution plans, such as 401(k) plans

 - Defined benefit plans, such as pension plans

 - Governmental retirement plans, such as federal, state, and local plans

 - Qualified and non-qualified stock options

-Careful examination and planning for your divorce may include discussions with financial planners, stock brokers and insurance professionals.
-Learn what you need to know about ERISA, QDROs and other financial considerations before divorce settlement negotiations or mediation occurs.
+Careful examination and planning for your divorce may include discussions with financial planners, stockbrokers and insurance professionals.
+Learn what you need to know about ERISA, QDROs and other financial considerations before divorce settlement negotiations or mediation occur.

 A lawyer from Barnes & Diehl, P.C., can help you look beyond your Virginia divorce to the retirement years ahead, and how to best plan for them using available resources such as 401(k) savings accounts and pensions.

 Learn how to protect your rights to your portion of retirement assets, stock options and benefits governed by ERISA that can make a great difference in your retirement years.
-Our team approach offers a multiple-dimensional analysis to your and your spouse’s overall financial picture.
+Our team approach offers a multidimensional analysis of your and your spouse’s overall financial picture.
 Protect your interests in asset distribution negotiations through careful planning for your Virginia divorce.

-Contact us at our Richmond/Chesterfield, Henrico or Hanover office today to discuss asset division in your Virginia divorce.
-We also welcome inquiries from engaged individuals regarding prenuptial agreements or are considering a post-nuptial agreement after a change of circumstances during a marriage (such as startup of a business or receipt of an inheritance.)
+We also welcome inquiries from engaged individuals regarding prenuptial agreements or are considering a post-nuptial agreement after a change of circumstances during a marriage (such as startup of a business or receipt of an inheritance).